 What’s coming up for Four Seasons?

 In terms of new projects, we have a stunning new property in Taormina, Sicily, which is a 700-year-old former convent.
-We have close to 30 new hotel deals in the pipeline in places such as Marbella, Mykonos, Puglia and Rabat, so there is significant development activity and we look forward to sharing more soon.
+We have close to 30 new hotel deals in the pipeline in places such as Spain, Greece, Italy and Morocco, so there is significant development activity and we look forward to sharing more soon.